-The scheme is made up of 400 meters of new flood defence walls and 100m of raised flood embankments along Brunstock Beck to prevent flooding to the village downstream.
+The scheme is made up of 400 metres of new flood defence walls and 100m of raised flood embankments along Brunstock Beck to prevent flooding to the village downstream.

-As part of the scheme, 99 trees, 475 meters of native hedge and 657m2 of native species woodland bushes and trees have been planted to encourage biodiversity to the area.
+As part of the scheme, 99 trees, 475 metres of native hedge and 657m2 of native species woodland bushes and trees have been planted to encourage biodiversity to the area.

 Stewart Mounsey, Cumbria Flood and Coastal Risk Manager for the Environment Agency said: